mrblueblue/angular/README.md

 ## Want to help?

-Want to file a bug, or contribute some code or improve documentation?
+Want to file a bug, contribute some code, or improve documentation?
 Excellent!
 Read up on our guidelines for [contributing][contributing].